 |---|---|

-| Central call for applications (or research projects) | Deadline Monday, March 24 |
+| Central call for applications (or research projects) | Deadline Tuesday, March 31, 2026 |

 | Funding announcement | In the first two weeks of April |

-Stage 2: If there are vacancies for funded positions | Dates |
+Stage 2: If there are open, funded positions | Dates |

 |---|---|

-| Students are invited to apply for open, funded positions via a centralized application process managed by the Dean’s Office | Mid-late April |
+| Eligible students are invited to apply for open, funded positions via a centralized application process managed by the Dean’s Office. | Mid-late April |

-| Student applications are forwarded to supervisors for review and selection | Late April – early May |
+| Student applications are forwarded to supervisors for review and selection. | Late April – early May |

 Student Appointment and Reimbursement